chalin/code_excerpt_updater/README.md

   The language is the code-block language, if specified, otherwise it is taken to be the excerpt path extension.

 Notes:
+- Arguments are processed in the order they appear.
+This is significant for arguments like `replace`, `remove`, etc.
 - The `<?code-excerpt?>` instruction can optionally be preceded by an single-line comment token.
 Namely either `//` or `///`.
 - Path, and arguments if given, must be enclosed in double quotes.